Atnia Card Game Rules Document

 • Hand - Your hand.

-• Reality - The main playing area / board.
-All cards that are currently in play live here.
+• Battlefield - The main playing area / board.
+All unit and item cards that are currently in play live here.

 • Memory - When cards are destroyed or discarded, they go here.
 It’s the discard pile.

-• Dream - Zone for cards & effects currently being played and not resolved yet. (stack)
+• Horizon - Zone for cards & effects currently being played and not resolved yet.

 • Void - Zone used for some things.